mukherjee07/Active-Learning-for-multicomponent-adsorption-in-a-MOF/README.md

 We investigated three different gas mixtures (CO<sub>2</sub>-CH<sub>4</sub>, Xe-Kr, and H<sub>2</sub>S-CO<sub>2</sub>) at different pressure, temperature and mole fraction conditions (thus 2 different studies).
 The low pressure limit was same for all mixtures ($10^{-6}$ bar) but the high pressure limit was different.
 The temperaure (200-400K) and mole-fraction (0.02-0.98) range were same.
 This paper is soon to be submitted.

+## Ground-truth ##
+Ground-truth data was generated using grand-canonical Monte Carlo (GCMC) simulations and were performed in the open-source software RASPA.
+Forcefield for CO<sub>2</sub>, CH<sub>4</sub>, Xe, Kr, and H<sub>2</sub>S used were TraPPE and for Cu-BTC it was Universal forcefield (UFF).
+Also, component-fractional Monte Carlo (CFC-GCMC) method was used to sample the GCMC simulation.
+All the ground truth data can be found in the complete.csv in the P-X and P-X-T folders.

 <img width="1227" alt="Screen Shot 2023-03-09 at 1 24 16 AM" src="https://user-images.githubusercontent.com/36941306/223938253-d6953813-48cd-44b8-8aee-1f82f98f2d53.png">

 ## Algorithm ##